|

 - KAMBOUJIYA:

-Variant of Persian Kambujiya, probably meaning
+Variant spelling of Persian Kambujiya, probably meaning

 "handsome king."

-- KAMBUJIYA:
+- KAMBUJIYA

 - KAMBUZIA:

-Assyrian form of Greek Cambyses,
+Assyrian form of Persian Kambujiya,

 probably meaning "handsome king."

-- KAMBYSES:
+- KAMBYSES

 probably meaning "handsome king."